openmpf/openmpf.github.io/docs/docs/Java-Component-API.md

 * Detection (Localizing an object)
 * Tracking (Localizing an object across multiple frames)
 * Classification (Detecting the type of object and optionally localizing that object)
+* Transcription (Detecting speech and transcribing it into text)

 ## How Components Integrate into OpenMPF